NEU-DS-4200-S20/s-l-project-sbn3/README.md

 ## Folders
 Each folder has an explanatory `README.md` file
+* `css` styling for the visualizations

 * `data` is where you will put your data files.

+  * `SBN3DataMap.csv` the data used for the project which holds the information for the members that will be plotted on the map

 * `favicons` contains the favicons for the course projects.
 You shouldn't change anything here.